On the derivation of the Kompaneets equation: Kramers-Moyal expansion

 We can assume the square of projection of the scattering vector $\mathbf{\hat{n}'}-\mathbf{\hat{n}}$ on the momentum vector $\mathbf{p}$ to average out to a constant of magnitude 1, which we will hereafter ignore.
 Continuing then the calculation for \eqref{di} yields

 where the temperature $T$ gives the average kinetic energy of the electron distribution.
 We thus recover the first equality in \eqref{cho}.\\

+For better understanding and comparison, we add here the heuristics of the opposite situation where we consider an electron in a photon bath (in contact with other matter at temperature $T$).
+Since the electronic density of states goes as the square root of the energy $E$, we must have an equation for the number $\cal N(E,t)$ of electrons of the form

-A crucial property of the Doppler effect that we used to compute \eqref{di} and to arrive at \eqref{cho} is that the shift in frequency is linear in the frequency itself, as seen in \eqref{lin}.
-On the other hand, because the shift in the electron's energy equals the same expression, were we to consider the opposite situation of an electron in a photon bath (in contact with other matter at temperature $T$), the average squared energy shift would be proportional to the square of the momentum instead, hence only linear in the energy.
-Together with the electronic density of states going as the square root of the energy, this allows us to write down the electronic version of the Kompaneets equation immediately
+to be compared with \eqref{cur}.
+To determine the current $j_t(E)$ we remember that a crucial property of the Doppler effect, used to compute \eqref{di} and to arrive at \eqref{cho}, is that the shift in frequency is linear in the frequency itself, as seen in \eqref{lin}.
+Here however, because the shift in the electron's energy equals the same expression, the average squared energy shift is proportional to the square of the momentum instead, hence only linear in the energy.
+That allows us to write down the electronic version of the Kompaneets equation immediately

 for some rate $b \propto c\sigma_T\,\frac{U_\gamma}{m_e c^2}$, where $U_\gamma$ is the energy density of the photon gas.
-We neglect the fermionic nature of the electron, since we presume non-degeneracy of the electron gas.
+Note finally that we neglect the fermionic nature of the electron, since we presume non-degeneracy of the electron gas (not having thus the fermionic version of stimulated emission).
 For verification, a derivation of this equation can be found in \cite{electronkompaneets}.
 For applications to highly dense states of fermionic matter, the Pauli exclusion is significant and departures from \eqref{ek} are expected.
 In such a regime however, the long-range Coulomb interactions become relevant and an extra term must be added to the Boltzmann equation \eqref{ek} anyway.